AndrewWestberg/jormanager/README.md

  * Config option for Windows user so kill.exe can work

+ * Additional bug fixes for epoch cutover and nasty ConcurrentModificationException

 0.1.12-SNAPSHOT

  * Do an extra sanity-check before block minting to ensure only one node is a leader